CalebA03/DivineComedyAsACompexSystem/README.md

 ```powershell
 .\.venv\Scripts\python main.py
 ```
 This reads `divine_comedy.txt`, builds networks for Inferno, Purgatorio, Paradiso, computes centrality stats, and plots word-frequency distributions.
-Network visualisation in `display_network.py` is optional and commented out by default because it can be slow on large graphs—uncomment in `main.py` if needed.
+Network visualisation in `display_network.py` is optional and commented out by default because it can be slow on large graphs.
+Uncomment in `main.py` if needed.

 If you would like a simple one liner to run the code please see below:
 ```powershell